braidchat/braid/docs/developing.md

 If you're interested in getting Braid running in production, read: [Deploying Braid](./deploying.md)

-To get Braid running locally, you will need to have 3 terminal sessions open:
+To get Braid running locally, **you will need to have 3 terminal sessions open**:

- 1. Datomic transactor
+ 1. The Datomic Transactor (database)
- 2. Braid REPL and server
+ 2. The Braid REPL and Servers
- 3. Figwheel (JS + CSS compile and Hot Reload)
+ 3. Figwheel (JS compiler and hot-reloader)

-## Datomic
+## 1. Datomic

 Datomic is Braid's database.
 Datomic Free is fine for development, but Datomic Pro Starter is reccommended for production.